-- Rehearsals are focused on game material.
+- Practices are focused on game material.

 The Yell Crew performs at athletic, campus, alumni, media and community service events throughout the year:

-- all home and select away football games
+- All home and select away football games

-- all home and select away men’s and women’s basketball games
+- All home and select away men’s and women’s basketball games

-- all home women’s and select men’s volleyball games
+- Select women’s and men’s volleyball games

-- all home gymnastics meets
+- All home gymnastics meets

 What to Expect in Clinics